Leap Motion: Partnerships

-Leap Motion has partnered with ASUS who is expected to ship high-end notebooks, and all-in-one PCs (AIO PCs) with the technology later in 2013.
+Leap Motion partnered with ASUS who was expected to ship high-end notebooks, and all-in-one PCs (AIO PCs) with the technology later in 2013.
 Leap Motion also announced a deal with Hewlett Packard to embed its technology within HP computers.
 In December 2013, it was reported Leap Motion would be embedded into eleven HP devices, including keyboards and laptops.

 Leap Motion has formed retail partnerships with Best Buy, Newegg, and Amazon.com.
 Leap Motion Controllers were sold by Dick Smith in Australia and New Zealand.

 Technology

 The Leap Motion Controller is a small USB peripheral device which is designed to be placed on a physical desktop, facing upward.
 It can also be mounted onto a virtual reality headset.
 Using two monochromatic IR cameras and three infrared LEDs, the device observes a roughly hemispherical area, to a distance of about 1 meter.
 The LEDs generate pattern-less IR light and the cameras generate almost 200 frames per second of reflected data.
 This is then sent through a USB cable to the host computer, where it is analyzed by the company software using "complex maths" in a way that has not been disclosed by the company, in some way synthesizing 3D position data by comparing the 2D frames generated by the two cameras.
 In a 2013 study, the overall average accuracy of the controller was shown to be 0.7 millimeters.

 The smaller observation area and higher resolution of the device differentiates the product from the Kinect, which is more suitable for whole-body tracking in a space the size of a living room.

 In a demonstration to CNET, the controller was shown to perform tasks such as navigating a website, using pinch-to-zoom gestures on maps, high-precision drawing, and manipulating complex 3D data visualizations.

 Leap Motion initially distributed thousands of units to developers who are interested in creating applications for the device.
 The Leap Motion Controller was first shipped in July 2013.
 In February 2016, Leap Motion released a major beta update to its core software.
 Dubbed Orion, the software is designed for hand tracking in virtual reality.